 The Board of Directors

 The Board of Directors is responsible for formulating, reviewing and approving the Group’s strategy, budgets, major items of capital expenditure and acquisitions, and reporting to the shareholders.
 The Chairman ensures that all Directors are properly briefed and have access to independent professional advice and to the services of the Company Secretary, and receive the appropriate training, as necessary and as determined by an annual review.
-All Directors receive detailed induction training upon joining the Board, covering compliance issues, risk management considerations, Board processes and corporate governance considerations.
+All new Directors receive detailed induction training upon joining the Board, covering compliance issues, risk management considerations, Board processes and corporate governance considerations.

-The Board met ten times during the 2017 financial year and all meetings have a formal agenda.
+The Board met five times during 2018 and all meetings have a formal agenda.
 Directors also have ongoing contact on a variety of issues between formal meetings.
-The Non-Executive Directors’ role is to constructively challenge, and they can suggest agenda items for Board meetings.
-The Board is planning to review the most appropriate method for undertaking an annual evaluation of its own performance and that of its key Board Committees and individual Directors.
+The Non-executive Directors’ role is to constructively challenge and they can suggest agenda items for Board meetings.
+The Board undertook a detailed, and externally supported, Board review and this is reviewed on pages 46 and 47 of the 2018 Annual Report.

 Retirement of Directors

-The Board of Directors and biographical information on each Director are detailed on pages 36 and 37 of the 2017 Annual Report.
+The Board of Directors and biographical information on each Director are detailed in the 2018 Annual Report.

-The Board consists of seven Directors, comprising the Chairman, two Executive Directors and four Independent Non-Executive Directors.
+The Board consists of six Directors, comprising the Chairman, two Executive Directors and three Independent Non-Executive Directors.